genesiscommunitysuccess/docs/docs/tutorials/building-an-application/events/static-events.md

 Add jar to event handler process xml

 ![](/img/dictionary-builder-screenshot.png)
+CHange the grab - this was an experiment

 ## 4. Create the csv writer

 This event handler needs to call a csv writer.